mohdfareed/machine-setup/README.md

 ## Requirements

-- `zsh`: the Z shell if setting up a unix-based machine.
-- `powershell`: PowerShell if setting up a Windows machine.
+- `python3`: the Python interpreter.
 - `git`: the version control system.
-- `python3`: the Python interpreter.
+- `zsh`: if setting up a *unix machine.
+- `powershell`: if setting up a Windows machine.

 ## Usage